Quick Start Guide

 • Ensure SSH key has correct permissions: chmod 600 ~/.ssh/your-key

-• Verify your SSH config includes the ProxyCommand (see Step 4)
+• Verify your SSH config includes the ProxyCommand (Step 8)

 • Check your internet connection